a-loaf-of-bread/odb/README.md

 -  InshaAllah, the rough notes shallt be rewritten neatly utilising that english A* in this summer. and a "minimum viable product" has to be mafe.
 -   Anyways, crowdsourcing is better.
 There are many, Many ways in which u can contribute.

-- Some of the ways in which you can contribute
+- Some of the ways in which you **can** contribute (possible ways)(written here to highlight that even if you feel your expertise isn't related... it just might me)
 * Give us ideas
 * Be an advisor
 * Submit facts (with sources)